-GERD is diagnosed based on frequent reflux events (one or more events per week) with troublesome symptoms, impaired patient quality of life, and/or mucosal damage or complications from reflux of gastric contents into the esophagus, oropharynx, and/or respiratory tract [8].
-Although heartburn and regurgitation are the classic presentation of GERD, other presentations considered markers include dyspepsia and a general gastric discomfort that includes nausea, abdominal pain, and bloating, and non-cardiac chest pain, which can be the presenting symptom after diagnostic workup excludes cardiac causes [15; 50].
+Although there is no criterion standard for the diagnosis of GERD, diagnosis is typically based on a combination of frequent reflux events (one or more events per week) with troublesome symptoms, impaired patient quality of life, evaluation of esophageal mucosa, reflux monitoring, and response to therapeutic intervention [15].
+Heartburn and regurgitation remain the most sensitive and specific symptoms for GERD, although not as reliable as previously believed [15].
+A systematic review found a variable sensitivity of heartburn and regurgitation for erosive esophagitis of 30% to 76%, with the specificity ranging from 62% to 96% [108].
+Other presentations considered markers of GERD include dyspepsia and a general gastric discomfort that includes nausea, abdominal pain, and bloating, and non-cardiac chest pain, which can be the presenting symptom after diagnostic workup excludes cardiac causes [15; 50].